Flooristics, LLC

 Share Button

-But what about when the telegraphing is noticed by a customer and they’ve called to complain?
-The best way to inspect a telegraphing complaint is to measure the flatness and inspect the sub floor if at all possible.
+But what about when the telegraphing is noticed by a customer, and they’ve called to complain?
+The best way to inspect a telegraphing complaint is to measure the flatness and inspect the subfloor if at all possible.
 By identifying the cause of the imperfections that are causing the problem, the flooring inspector can recommend the best course of action for finding a solution.

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: complaints, flooring complaints, flooring inspector, flooring installation, telegraphing